 Take advantage of the cooler weather and invite friends or family over for a backyard bonfire.
 The chill in the air makes fall the perfect time to sit together by the warm fire and enjoy a mug of hot cider.
 There is something mesmerizing about a campfire, don’t you think?

 Don't’ you think it’s interesting that there’s always someone in the group that can’t stop poking and prodding at the fire to “really get it going.”
 This quiet time is perfect for having deeper conversations with our friends and family members.
 Plus, there is just something about staring into the flames that makes us contemplate life and finally take a moment to relax…truly relax.

 Want to have more JOY in your life?
 If so, we are here to help.
 Our JOYVIAL team of professional, on-demand health coaches help you find the time in your life to do the things that bring you JOY.

 We keep you energized every step of the way as you integrate new habits and start living a life you love.
-Call us today at 1-866-JOVIAL to schedule your free coaching session or click here.
+Click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.